theborakompanioni/azure-docs.de-de/articles/dns/dns-getstarted-create-recordset.md

 <properties
-   pageTitle="Erstellen eines Ressourceneintragssatzes und von Einträgen für eine DNS-Zone mithilfe von PowerShell | Microsoft Azure" description="Erstellen von Hosteinträgen für Azure DNS.
-Einrichten von Datensatzgruppen und Einträgen mithilfe von PowerShell" services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Create a record set and records for a DNS zone using PowerShell | Microsoft Azure" description="How to create host records for Azure DNS.Setting up record sets and records using PowerShell" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>